eliasdejong/viperlith/docs/ARCHITECTURE.md

 We now have obtained the following features:
 1. Writes never block or run into locks
-2. Readers and writers don't block eachother (ensured by WAL mode)
+2. Readers and writer don't block eachother (ensured by WAL mode)
 3. Readers scale horizontally with core count
 4. No cache duplication / Readers read from the same page cache (ensured by mmap)
 5. Batching unlocks further increased write throughput